The Mick Jagger Diet and Exercise Program

 Mick Jagger’s Workouts

+What does it take to be a young Mick Jagger even in his 70s?
 First, his personal trainer is Torje Eike, a Norwegian trainer whose clients include Olympic athletes and professional soccer players.
 Jagger’s overall exercise program is quite diverse.

 He trains five to six days a week and his workouts emphasize stamina and balance.
 Leading up to a tour Mick Jagger runs eight miles a day including sprints.
-He also swims, kick boxes, and cycles.
+He also swims, kickboxes, and cycles.
 This would explain his ability to sing and move continuously during a concert without sounding short of breath.

 He does some resistance training.
 To maintain his balance and POSTURE he takes ballet lessons and performs yoga and Pilates.
-On stage I did not witness any hesitancy in his movements and he still moves with a certain amount of fluidity, grace, and efficiency.
+On stage, I did not witness any hesitancy in his movements and he still moves with a certain amount of fluidity, grace, and efficiency.

-He’s been known cover 12 miles on stage dancing and strutting during a concert.
-I find this hard to believe though for a two hour concert as it would mean he is moving at 6 mph which is a running pace and he clearly does not run the entire show.
-At that pace he would complete a marathon in less than 4 hours (3 hours and 51 minutes if I calculated correctly).
+He’s been known to cover 12 miles on stage dancing and strutting during a concert.
+I find this hard to believe though for a two-hour concert as it would mean he is moving at 6 mph which is a running pace and he clearly does not run the entire show.
+At that pace, he would complete a marathon in less than 4 hours (3 hours and 51 minutes if I calculated correctly).
 The numbers are more believable if the 15 minutes of encore time are included which would mean is he is moving at 5.33 miles per hour which is a jogging pace.
-I suspect that 12 miles reflects a three-hour concert which I believe The Rolling Stones performed in their youth which would mean moving at the brisk walking pace of 4 miles per hour the entire show.
+I suspect that 12 miles reflect a three-hour concert which I believe The Rolling Stones performed in their youth which would mean moving at the brisk walking pace of 4 miles per hour the entire show.

 Regardless, he is usually moving in one fashion or another most of the concert.
+Remember – MOVEMENT IS MEDICINE!

 Mick Jagger Diet